vang37/FEM-The-Primeagen/README.md

 # DS/Algorithms from FEM (The Primeagen)

-These are the files created during the free FEM DS/Algorithms course.
+These are the .ts files created during the free FEM DS/Algorithms course.